· · ·

 You get access to incredible, uncrowded coral gardens and beaches on uninhabited islands.

-During the day, you can expect to spend your time snorkelling at remote coral gardens and getting stuck into other activities such as cliff jumping and watersports.
+During the day, you can expect to spend your time snorkelling, cliff jumping and relaxing on the boat.

-The tours travel in either direction between Coron and El Nido, making them a great alternative to taking a ferry or flight.
+The tours travel in both directions between Coron and El Nido, making them a great alternative to taking a ferry or flight.

 You will bypass so much of Palawan’s beauty by skipping a journey through this area, which is called Linapacan.